 Audio interpretation

-The audio recordings collected in the field will be analyzed in the laboratory by human experts.
 The analysis can be broken into two stages: signal detection and signal classification.
 Signal detection involves the extraction of structured sounds of interest while signal classification involves the identification of bird species.
 We will apply logistic occupancy model to detect the presence of birds in each audio file, then identified the species by comparing the recordings with the bird sound database: Xeno-Canto.
 For each audio file we will then be able to derive the species richness (i.e., the number of species), abundance (i.e., the number of individuals of each species), and composition.

 Project timeline